 Sign in to view your journeys, link your Nectar card and more

-Special 'Key Worker' timetable in operation until further noticeThere are major disruptions on the TPE Network. - Click for more information - Last updated: 2:27 AM
+Amended timetable in operation until further notice: Remember - only travel if your journey is necessaryThere are major disruptions on the TPE Network. - Click for more information - Last updated: 11:31 PM

-The TransPennine Express refund policy has been revised following the changes to the timetable on 23rd March 2020, which is now offering a reduced service.
+The TransPennine Express refund policy has been revised following the changes to the timetable on 23rd March 2020.

 From Monday 23 March, we are permitting refunds to all Advance tickets purchased prior to 07:00 on 23 March 2020, for travel on or after 23 March 2020.